chrisurwin/katakoda-scenarios/rancherhelm/step1.md

 `./rke up --local`{{execute HOST1}}

-This will produce a `kube_config_cluster.yml` file in the local directory , we are going to copy this to -p /root/.kube/config so that we can use it to connect to the cluster via `kubectl`
+This will produce a `kube_config_cluster.yml` file in the local directory , we are going to copy this to `/root/.kube/config` so that we can use it to connect to the cluster via `kubectl`

 `mkdir -p /root/.kube`{{execute HOST1}}
 `cp kube_config_cluster.yml ~/.kube/config`{{execute HOST1}}